erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 When an account is locked:
 - All active sessions are terminated
-- User must contact administrator for unlock
+- Login is blocked until admin unlocks the account
-- Password reset flow is disabled
+- Password reset flow via OTP still works (but sets status to "pending_approval" after reset)
 - Account status changes to "locked_by_security"

 #### C. IP Blocking